The Human Truth Foundation

 q=165.

-Lithuania ranks 53rd in the world with regard to energy to GDP efficiency.
+Lithuania comes 53rd in the world in terms of energy to GDP efficiency.

 GDP per unit of energy consumption is often called 'Energy Intensity'.
 It's how efficient countries are at producing GDP in terms of primary energy use.
 It represents primary energy consumption using the substitution method, per unit of gross domestic product (GDP).
 A lower value means that less energy was used to maintain the country's GDP.